CI314X/iraa/README.md

 - the main/adversarial_attacks folder includes the code for the adversarial attacks used in this project.
 - the main/nr_ira_metrics folder contains the code for the NR-IQA metrics utilized.

+## Attacks
+The code for adversarial attacks can be found at the following repository: [MSU Metrics Robustness Benchmark](https://github.com/msu-video-group/MSU_Metrics_Robustness_Benchmark]).

 ## ToDo
 - Provide data on the usage of adversarial attacks.